 - Complement on-going LRAC projects, especially those defined in the 2013 Lamprey Rivers Management Plan.
-Examples include the following: - conservation, restoration, or enhancement of ecological, historic, or recreational resources - o protection or enhancement of water in or going into the rivers - efforts to promote ecological resiliency in the face of climate change and increasing human population - o public education about the river and its resources - o protection of land and soils along the rivers - research intended to further our understanding of resources in and along the rivers - Be of value beyond the date of completion. - Educate people about the river and watershed. - Engage partnerships with municipalities or community groups. - Acknowledge LRAC as the sponsor for all projects.
-All products produced must contain the following: "Funds for this project were provided by the National Park Service under CFDA 15.962 - National Wild and Scenic Rivers System."
+Examples include the following: - conservation, restoration, or enhancement of ecological, historic, or recreational resources - o protection or enhancement of water in or going into the rivers - efforts to promote ecological resiliency in the face of climate change and increasing human population - o public education about the river and its resources - o protection of land and soils along the rivers - $\circ\;$ research intended to further understanding of resources in and along the rivers

+Acknowledge LRAC as the sponsor for all projects.
+All products produced must contain the following: "Funds for this project were provided by the National Park Service under CFDA 15.962 - National Wild and Scenic Rivers System." and include the LRAC logo.